Agoric/documentation/main/ertp/guide/purses-and-payments.md

 You change a purse's balance by calling either `deposit()` (to add assets) or `withdraw()` (to remove assets) on it.
 A purse can be empty, which for fungible assets means it has a value of 0.
-For non-fungible assets, such as theatre tickets, it doesn't have any tickets.
+For non-fungible assets, such as theater tickets, it doesn't have any tickets.

 Unlike `payments`, `purses` are not meant to be sent to others.
 To transfer digital assets, you should withdraw a `payment` from a `purse` and send